 Stavely Minerals Exploration Initiative

-The Department of Economic Development, Jobs, Transport and Resources has undertaken a comprehensive work program, known as the Stavely Minerals Exploration Initiative.
+The department has undertaken a comprehensive work program, known as the Stavely Minerals Exploration Initiative.

 Activities undertaken as part of the initiative include:

 - Geoscience programs identifying areas with the most potential for mineral discoveries.